Mr. John Levy

 Mr. Brody is Chairman of Vantage Venture Partners, a private partnership with investments in a number of companies to which it also serves as an advisor.
 Mr. Brody was a Partner of Warburg, Pincus from 1972 to 1998, and served as a member of its Operating Committee which manages the private equity and venture capital activities of the firm.
 During this period, he was involved in all aspects of the firm, including start-up technology companies, large buy-outs and the international expansion of the firm’s activities.
 Over the past 30 years, he has served on boards of many portfolio companies, including particularly active roles as Chairman of ChipSoft (which was merged into Intuit), and a Founding Board member of the Gartner Group.
-He is currently a member of the Board of Directors of Intuit, Inc. and several privately-held companies.
+He served for 20 years on the Board of Directors of Intuit, Inc. (of which he is currently Director Emeritus) and several privately-held companies.
 He was Chairman of the National Venture Capital Association and served on the Board for over 10 years.
 In 1999, he became the first recipient of the NVCA’s Outstanding Service Award.
 Mr. Brody is a member of the Council on Foreign Relations.
 He received a B.A. from Harvard College and MBA from Harvard Business School.

 Mr. Richard E. Hitt